 - Minimal feedback

 I am going to use Peter Daniel’s well-regarded LM4780 dual-mono kit as the basis for my design, and make whatever adjustments and modifications I choose to along the way.
+Unfortunately, Peter seems to have shut his site down, and my link to it no longer works.

 I’m going to pay close attention to ground and signal returns as I’ve done with the first amp.
 I’m also not going to cannibalise the first amp as I thought I might – that way I keep it as a fully functioning unit and can do comparisons etc. I was going to re-use the PSU boards and filters, but that just leaves me with a bunch of non-functioning crap!
 This way I will have two complete amps.